cvuosalo/MuonCollider/Delphes/README.md

 output mucol-hpair_sig
 launch
 ```
-Then you will see a menu for MG5, type 1 to open up the pythia8 for format transformation to .hepmc
+Then you will see a menu for MG5, type 1 to open up the pythia8 for format transformation to .hepmc, then type enter to next step--setting parameters:
 ```MG5
 set mh 125.0
 set wh 0.004